ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 While Kalle's protocol was not secure, ***not at all***, the underlying service's technical choices made it harder to crack the password.

-The service used one state-of-the-art hashing function [argon2](https://en.wikipedia.org/wiki/Argon2), which is [key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function.); in practice is it calculates the hash many times to slow the brute forcing process which also improving weaker passwords in other means.
+The service used one state-of-the-art hashing function [argon2](https://en.wikipedia.org/wiki/Argon2), which is [key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function); in practice it calculates the hash many times to slow the brute forcing process while also improving weaker passwords in other means.
 It is also designed to be resistant for GPU accelerated and paralleled computing.

 > In the Moodle exam, you need to crack the Kalle's password.
 >
 > The provided `argon2` hash configuration is **not the best practice**; it designed so that you will notice how slow it can be on relatively low count wordlist, while also making it possible to crack the password in rather short duration.

-It is recommended to generate the whole wordlist based on the previous protocol, and then brute force with the final word list.
+It is recommended to generate the whole wordlist based on the previous protocol, and then brute force with the final wordlist.
 Python implementation with [`argon2-cffi`](https://argon2-cffi.readthedocs.io/en/stable/index.html) library might be the best choice here.
 In that case, you need to configure `argon2` hasher correctly based on the given parameters in Moodle exam.
   * On a 6-year-old laptop, brute forcing should take around 20 minutes at maximum.
   * Make sure that you are able to correctly crack passwords before letting it run longer durations.